 Ms Philipps, a German national and qualified lawyer, relocated to London in 1993 to join the European Bank for Reconstruction and Development (EBRD) in London, where she held a number of senior positions, latterly as Senior Banker for EBRD’s Natural Resources Team, before accepting the appointment of President & CEO of AIG Russia Century Fund, Moscow.
 Ms Philipps lived and worked in Moscow during the period 2006 to 2014.
 Ms Philipps speaks a number of languages, including Russian.

-Ms Philipps is a member of the Audit and Remuneration Committees.
+Ms Philipps is a member of the Nomination, Risk, Safety, Sustainability & Workforce Committees, Audit and Remuneration Committees.

-Mrs Katia Ray was appointed as a Non-Executive Director of Petropavlovsk PLC on 8 November 2019.
+Mr Malay Mukherjee was appointed as a Non-Executive Director of Petropavlovsk PLC on 24 August 2020.

-Mrs Ray is a member of the Remuneration and the Safety, Sustainability & Workforce Committees.
+Mr Mukherjee is a member of the Nomination, Risk, Safety, Sustainability & Workforce Committees, Audit and Remuneration Committees.

 Mr Maxim Kharin, Non-Executive Director